sakhawathossensadi/auth-api/README.md

 # auth-api

-go to admin-api folder and run
+go to auth-api folder and run

     composer update